Draw a garden archway in coloured pencil

 The hedge seen through the arch

-Above is a close up of part of the scene through the archway.
+Above is a close up of part of the scene viewed through the archway.

 Begin drawing the garden arch